Organic matter: Detection

-Organic matter plays an important role in drinking water and wastewater treatment and recycling, natural aquatic ecosystems, aquaculture, and environmental rehabilitation.
-It is therefore important to have reliable methods of detection and characterisation, for both short- and long-term monitoring.
-A variety of analytical detection methods for organic matter have existed for up to decades, to describe and characterise organic matter.
+Organic matter is important in water and wastewater treatment and recycling, natural aquatic ecosystems, aquaculture, and environmental rehabilitation.
+It is, therefore, important to have reliable methods of detection and characterisation, for both short- and long-term monitoring.
+Various analytical detection methods for organic matter have existed for up to decades to describe and characterise organic matter.
 These include, but are not limited to: total and dissolved organic carbon, mass spectrometry, nuclear magnetic resonance (NMR) spectroscopy, infrared (IR) spectroscopy, UV-Visible spectroscopy, and fluorescence spectroscopy.
-Each of these methods has its own advantages and limitations.
+Each of these methods has its advantages and limitations.

 Water purification

-The same capability of natural organic matter that helps with water retention in soil creates problems for current water purification methods.
+The same capability of natural organic matter that helps with water retention in the soil creates problems for current water purification methods.
 In water, organic matter can still bind to metal ions and minerals.
-These bound molecules are not necessarily stopped by the purification process, but do not cause harm to any humans, animals, or plants.
-However, because of the high level of reactivity of organic matter, by-products that do not contain nutrients can be made.
+The purification process does not necessarily stop these bound molecules but does not cause harm to any humans, animals, or plants.
+However, because of the high reactivity of organic matter, by-products that do not contain nutrients can be made.
 These by-products can induce biofouling, which essentially clogs water filtration systems in water purification facilities, as the by-products are larger than membrane pore sizes.
 This clogging problem can be treated by chlorine disinfection (chlorination), which can break down residual material that clogs systems.
 However, chlorination can form disinfection by-products.

 Water with organic matter can be disinfected with ozone-initiated radical reactions.
-The ozone (three oxygens) has very strong oxidation characteristics.
+The ozone (three oxygens) has powerful oxidation characteristics.
 It can form hydroxyl radicals (OH) when it decomposes, which will react with the organic matter to shut down the problem of biofouling.

 Vitalism

-The equation of "organic" with living organisms comes from the now-abandoned idea of vitalism that attributed a special force to life that alone could create organic substances.
-This idea was first questioned after the artificial synthesis of urea by Friedrich Wöhler in 1828.
+The equation of "organic" with living organisms comes from the now-abandoned idea of vitalism, which attributed a special force to life that alone could create organic substances.
+This idea was first questioned after Friedrich Wöhler artificially synthesized urea in 1828.